 Promising review:

-There is an enormous collection of valuable information in volume 1 of Marx's Capital.
+There is an enormous collection of valuable information in Volume 1 of Marx's Capital.
 Volume 1, moreover, serves very effectively as the first of three volumes in which Marx gives truly compelling evidence of his genius -- how else could one author come to terms with this massive account of the reality of capitalist production as Marx uniquely understands it?
 While it soon becomes abundantly clear that Marx was a master prose stylist, there is no mistaking the fact that he did not write for the ease and convenience of his readers.—Read More—not a natural

 Promising review:

 I first read "Walden" in a freshman seminar course in American Lit, and it was quite daunting reading at the time.
 Thoreau seemed an over-rated author: he darts from topic to topic with little to no transition, he quotes obscure passages, and he sermonizes.
-And perhaps most frustrating of all, he wants his writing to be ambiguous (see, for instance, Chapter 18), and for an assiduous college student eager to absorb and analyze, this can be quite an overwhelming experience.
+Perhaps most frustrating of all, he wants his writing to be ambiguous (see, for instance, Chapter 18), and for an assiduous college student eager to absorb and analyze, this can be quite an overwhelming experience.
 So, I got very little of Thoreau at the time. —Read More—Dutch

 Under the cover of each book, there is a skeleton of its